Top Liquid Staking Protocols on Ethereum Ahead of Shanghai Upgrade

 Rocket Pool is the second-largest liquid staking protocol for ETH and aims to solve one of the critical challenges of Lido - centralization.
 Unlike Lido’s centralized operations, Rocket Pool offers a decentralized, trustless, and community-owned platform for staking Ether without locking up the tokens.
 Users can stake their ETH tokens and receive rETH tokens in exchange, which can be traded or used in DeFi protocols on the Ethereum network.

-Rocket Pool ranks third in terms of contributing to the ETH liquid staking market after Coinbase Wrapped Staked Ether.
-With over 1.1 billion ETH tokens staked on the protocol, its TVL is just under $2.3 billion.
+Rocket Pool ranks second in terms of contributing to the ETH liquid staking market after Lido.
+With over 826,00 ETH tokens staked on the protocol, its TVL is just over $3.8 billion.

 Rocket Pool is a first-of-its-kind Ethereum PoS infrastructure service compatible with Ethereum 2.0.
 It provides a user-friendly process for users to stake their ETH tokens and earn rewards.
 It is designed to be highly decentralized and distributed, supporting the security and reliability of the Ethereum network.